-- · Registry key path - Data to write to the registry key - · Data type of the registry key - ➤ REG\SZ String value. - ➤ REG\BINARY Binary data displayed in hexadecimal format. - DWORD Binary data limited to 32 bits.
-Can be entered in hexadecimal or decimal format. - ➤ REG\EXPAND\SZ An "expandable" string value holding a variable.
-Example: %SystemRoot%. - ➤ REG\MULTI\SZ A multiple string array.
-Used for entering more than one value, each one separated by a \0 string.
-Use \0 to include \0 within a string array value.
+- Enter the data to write to the registry value - Select the data type - ➢ REG_SZ String value. - > REG_BINARY Binary data displayed in hexadecimal format. - DWORD Binary data limited to 32 bits.
+Can be entered in hexadecimal or decimal format. - REG_EXPAND_SZ An "expandable" string value holding a variable.
+Example: %SystemRoot%. - > REG_MULTI_SZ A multiple string array.
+Used for entering more than one value, each one separated by a 0 string.
+Use 0 to include 0 within a string array value.